 Public MeetingsA central part of the Board’s work is to include the public in rulemaking and policy development.
 We do this by holding open public meetings across the state, providing a forum for public testimony on any health topic, and convening work sessions on specific health issues.
 We have engaged the public matters such as newborn screening, fluoride in drinking water, immunizations, school safety, and contaminants in drinking water, and more.
 You can find meeting dates, locations, and materials, and share your public health concerns with the Board on our meeting information page.

 Health EquityWe strive to eliminate health disparities and promote health equity by delivering Health Impact Reviews for the Governor and Legislature and convening the Governor’s Interagency Council on Health Disparities.
 We work to promote health equity statewide, and have done so for more than 16 years.
 Learn about the work we do to help ensure all communities have opportunities to choose the right path forward.

 Policy DevelopmentThe Board provides recommendations to the Governor and Legislature on important health topics through the biennial State Health report.
-We develop specific recommendations to improve the oral health of children, adults, and families.
+We develop specific recommendations to improve the health of people in Washington, for example, recommendations to improve the oral health of children, adults, and families.
 The Board is one of the four corners of the governmental public health system, which also includes the Department of Health, local health jurisdictions, sovereign tribal nations and Indian health programs.
 We support and promote public health modernization efforts and collaborate with our partners to advance Foundational Public Health Services.